Islamabad Weather Update Today

-The Pakistan Meteorological Department (PMD) has forecasted that Islamabad will experience partly cloudy and dry weather in the coming 24 hours.
+The twin cities of Islamabad and Rawalpindi are expected to experience partly cloudy and dry weather in the coming 24 hours.

 Current Temperature in Islamabad

-At midday, the temperature in the city reached approximately 29°C. The humidity level recorded was over 74 percent.
-Winds were blowing at a speed of 12km/h.
-The maximum UV Index recorded was 5, indicating moderate conditions, with a visibility range of around 8km.
+At noon, the temperature in Islamabad reached approximately 29°C, with humidity levels exceeding 70%.
+Winds blew at a speed of 7 km/h, and the maximum UV Index recorded was 5, indicating moderate levels of ultraviolet radiation, with visibility around 5 km.

 Air Quality in Islamabad

-A westerly wave is also observed over the upper and western regions of Pakistan.
-Additionally, a low-pressure area (LPA) is situated over the southern part of Rajasthan, India, and is expected to move southwestward over the next 24 to 36 hours.
+The air quality in the federal capital was measured at 71, indicating poor air quality.
+Pollution levels have risen considerably, reaching unhealthy levels for sensitive groups.
+If you experience symptoms such as difficulty breathing or throat irritation, it is advisable to limit outdoor activities.

+The Meteorological Office reports that the previously observed low-pressure area has weakened and is currently situated west of Rajasthan, with a likely southwestward movement in the next 24 hours.
+Additionally, a shallow westerly wave is expected to enter the upper regions of the country starting from Thursday.

-As a result of these weather conditions, rain, wind, and thundershowers are expected in northeast and south Punjab, Khyber Pakhtunkhwa, the Potohar region, southeast Sindh, northeast Balochistan, Gilgit Baltistan, and Kashmir.
-Isolated heavy rainfall is anticipated in Upper Khyber Pakhtunkhwa, Kashmir, and the Potohar region during the forecasted period.
+Rain, wind, and thundershowers are anticipated in lower Sindh, eastern Punjab, Gilgit-Baltistan, and Kashmir.
+Isolated heavy rainfall is also expected in lower Sindh during this period.

 Read More News On